-A Vertebral Compression Fracture (VCF) occurs when a spinal vertebra collapses. which can lead to severe pain and deformity.
+A Vertebral Compression Fracture (VCF) occurs when the spinal vertebra collapses.
+VCF can lead to severe pain and deformity.
 It is the most common fracture in patients with osteoporosis.

-The minimally invasive procedures for treating VCFs today include vertebroplasty and kyphoplasty.
-In these procedures, bone cement is injected through a hollow needle into the fractured vertebra to stabilize and strengthen the vertebra.
+The minimally invasive procedures for treating VCF today include vertebroplasty and kyphoplasty.
+In these procedures bone cement is injected through a hollow needle into the fractured vertebra to stabilize and strengthen the vertebra.

-Bone cement consists of a liquid monomer and a copolymer powder, which are mixed together in the operating room.
-The liquid mixture begins to harden immediately.
-This leaves the surgeon only a few minutes to safely and accurately inject the liquid cement before it hardens inside the fractured vertebra.
+Acrylic bone cement consists of a liquid monomer and a copolymer powderwhich are mixed in the operating room.
+The mixture begins to harden while releasing toxic monomers.
+After waiting for the mixture to reach the right viscosity, surgeons have only a few minutes to inject the cement safely and accurately before it hardens inside the fractured vertebra.

 THE NOVEL BONE CEMENT FROM SETBONE